 Our journey does not start by leaning into any specific body of work or proposing their suggested reforms.
 But we do agree that most in our democratic republic are deeply unsatisfied.

 By way of example, the approval rating of the United States Congress now hovers at historic lows (often between 15% and 20%) [2].
 However, the re-election rate for incumbents remains staggering.
 In the most recent cycles, House members were re-elected approximately 94% of the time [3].
+That gap is not evidence of indifference — it is evidence that the feedback system between citizens and their representatives is unreliable.
+Representatives are not insulated from public opinion by choice; the system doesn’t meaningfully connect approval with accountability.

 Our dysfunction is further highlighted by the compounding weight of unresolved systemic challenges that our current system is unable to process.